-- Religious holy days; - Required court appearances; - Activities related to obtaining United States citizenship; - Service as an election clerk; with approval from the Principal - Documented health-care appointments, including absences for recognized services for students diagnosed with autism spectrum disorders.
-A note from the health-care provider must be submitted upon the student's return to campus. - Valid acquisition of Driver's License - Absences of up to five days will be excused for a student to visit with a parent, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments.
+- Religious holy days; - Required court appearances; - Appearing at a government office to obtain United States citizenship; - Taking part in a US naturalization oath ceremony; - Serving as an election clerk; - Health-care appointments for the student or a child of the student, including absences related to autism services; - Valid acquisition of Driver's License - Absences of up to five days will be excused for a student to visit with a parent, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments.

-- An absence of a student in grades 6-12 for the purpose of sounding "Taps" at a military honors funeral for a deceased veteran will also be excused by the district. - Absences resulting from a serious or life-threating illness or related treatment that makes a student's attendance infeasible, with certification by a physician.
+- An absence of a student in grades 6-12 for the purpose of sounding "Taps" at a military honors funeral for a deceased veteran will also be excused by the district. - Absences resulting from a serious or life-threatening illness or related treatment that makes a student's attendance infeasible, with certification by a physician. - For students in the conservatorship of the state: - An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.